For All Visitors

 In 2007 Okinawa drafted Japan’s first Barrier-Free Declaration to welcome all tourists, regardless of a person’s physical limitations, disabilities, or age.
 Hotels, shops, restaurants, and popular tourist attractions are becoming increasingly accessible to all.
 Most popular attractions have wheelchair-friendly access, and some also have wheelchairs that they can lend visitors free of charge.

-There are tourist information centers, or Barrier-Free Tour Centers, at Naha Airport and on Kokusai Street in central Naha, that can provide information on accessible travel, accommodation, and tours throughout Okinawa.
+There are tourist information centers, or Tourist Information Center for People with Disabilities and Seniors, at Naha Airport and on Kokusai Street in central Naha, that can provide information on accessible travel, accommodation, and tours throughout Okinawa.
 They also offer rental services and can help organize care and support if needed during your trip.
-View the Barrier-Free Okinawa website for more information on accessible travel in Okinawa.
+View the Barrier-Free OKINAWA website for more information on accessible travel in Okinawa.

 Okinawa is a Blue Zone region and has some of the highest life expectancy rates in the world.
 As such, many public services and private businesses cater to elderly individuals.
 Concessions are available at most popular sightseeing attractions and on public transportation, and some hotels also offer reduced rates for elderly guests.
 More and more venues are becoming accessible to visitors with mobility difficulties through the installation of handrails and wheelchair access ramps.

-The Barrier-Free Okinawa website has information on accessible travel and services for elderly visitors, including mobility scooter and wheelchair rental services.
-You can also visit or contact the Barrier-Free Tour Center at Naha Airport or the branch on Kokusai Street in central Naha for information and support during your stay.
+The Barrier-Free OKINAWA website has information on accessible travel and services for elderly visitors, including mobility scooter and wheelchair rental services.
+You can also visit or contact the Tourist Information Center for People with Disabilities and Seniors at Naha Airport or the branch on Kokusai Street in central Naha for information and support during your stay.